SolonEDU/slate/source/includes/_proposals.md

 Parameter | Description
 --------- | -----------
-numvotes.asc | Sorted by least to greatest number of votes numvotes.desc | Sorted by greatest to least number of votes starttime.asc | Sorted by oldest to newest time of proposal creation starttime.desc | Sorted by newest to oldest time of proposal creation endtime.asc | Sorted by oldest to newest time of proposal expiration endtime.desc | Sorted by newest to oldest time of proposal expiration
+numvotes.asc | sorted by least to greatest number of votes numvotes.desc | sorted by greatest to least number of votes starttime.asc | sorted by oldest to newest time of proposal creation starttime.desc | sorted by newest to oldest time of proposal creation endtime.asc | sorted by oldest to newest time of proposal expiration endtime.desc | sorted by newest to oldest time of proposal expiration

 ## Search for a Proposal